How does education affect poverty? It can help end it.

 Growing research shows positive correlations between adult literacy and lower infant mortality rates.
 A 2002 study in Bolivia showed that women who attended a literacy program were more likely to seek medical help for themselves and their children when needed.
 They were also more likely to adopt more preventive health measures, like immunization.
 A similar study in Nepal connected increased literacy to attitude shifts around family planning.

 Literate patients also have an easier time following instructions from their doctors, and literacy is a key benefit during a health crisis.
 During the West African Ebola epidemic and the major Ebola outbreak in the DRC, being able to read meant the difference between life and death.

 We continue to see this now during the global COVID-19 pandemic: With so much misinformation about the novel coronavirus, one of the best — and most cost-effective — responses we have is education, including educating our communities on prevention, symptoms, and what to do if they need treatment.
-Posters, leaflets, and other materials have been created and shared in all 23 countries where Concern works, meaning that literacy is one of the key tools in keeping communities safe and healthy.
+Posters, leaflets, and other materials were created and shared in each of the countries where Concern works, meaning that literacy is one of the key tools in keeping communities safe and healthy.

 As many of us realize after we’ve graduated, learning is a lifelong journey.
 The more we learn, the more we’re able to adapt to a fast-changing world.
 The more we’re able to adapt, the more we can continually improve our standard of living and lead longer, healthier, and more creative lives.

 Literacy and numeracy are a prerequisite for a broader education.
 Students who struggle to read (often due to language barriers in the classroom) are more likely to drop out of school before they can complete a basic education.
 This can set off a vicious cycle: literacy rates increase as levels of completed schooling increase.